Everyone knows that there is no such country as the Caribbean — it’s an entire region in the Caribbean Sea that includes a group of island nations.

 Security combined with a variety of investment options make second citizenship in this country attractive to many different types of overseas investors.
 Saint Lucia’s passport programme provides four investment options to choose from.
 No investment is made until the prospective programme participant has been approved by the authorities.
 Let us consider each of the options for investing in economic citizenship of Saint Lucia in more detail:

-1. Non-refundable contribution to the National Economic Fund.
-If you prefer quick solutions that will allow you to actually purchase a second passport, we recommend donating between $100,000 and $100,000 to the economic fund established by the government of Saint Lucia.
-If you plan to include loved ones in your application, the donation amount will be larger.
-The advantage of this jurisdiction is the small difference between the donation amount for a couple ($140,000) and a family of 4 ($150,000).
+- Non-refundable contribution to the National Economic Fund.
+If you prefer quick solutions that will allow you to actually purchase a second passport, we recommend donating $240,000 to the economic fund established by the government of Saint Lucia.
+Such donation allows to get a St Lucia passport for the applicant, their spouse and 2 minor children.

 «√» — tax rates apply.